Six from Sirius

-Six from Sirius is an American comic book mini-series created by Doug Moench and Paul Gulacy and published by Marvel Comics through its Epic Comics imprint in 1984.
+Six from Sirius is an American comic book miniseries created by Doug Moench and Paul Gulacy and published by Marvel Comics through its Epic Comics imprint in 1984.
 It was followed by a sequel series in 1985 titled Six from Sirius II.

 The plot focuses on six intergalactic agents working for a governmental organization.

 Collected editions

 The series has been collected into a single volume by Dynamite Entertainment: